Shipping container shortage inflicts pain on German shoppers | DW | 16.07.2021

 "Many vessels are simply bypassing ports around the world, and our market information shows that between 25-30% of available capacity is simply not operating.
 This means containers are then not moved back to where they are needed because the entire system is not running optimally," he said.

-With a large chunk of goods trade moving by sea, the steep rise in transportation costs is either threatening or is already pushing up prices of goods ranging from building materials and auto parts to apparel and furniture to toys.
+With a large chunk of goods trade moving by sea, the steep rise in transportation costs is either threatening or is already pushing up prices of goods ranging from building materials and auto parts to apparel, furniture and toys.

 The impact is being most felt in the construction sector, where a shortage of building materials such as lumber, steel and insulating material has already begun to pinch consumers.
 Construction prices in Germany rose by 6.4% in May from a year ago — the highest year-on-year increase since May 2007, the Federal Statistical Office (Destatis) reported earlier this month.